 To detect leaks in your home, start by checking all visible pipes for any signs of moisture or discoloration.
 Also check around fixtures like toilets and sinks for any wetness or dampness which could indicate a hidden leak behind the wall or under the floorboards.
 You should also inspect areas where two different materials meet such as where tile meets drywall as this can often be indicative of leaking issues due to improper installation techniques used during construction.

 There are several tools available to help you find hidden leaks within your plumbing system, including acoustic listening devices, thermal imaging cameras, and pressure testing equipment.
 Thermal imaging cameras can detect temperature changes within walls which may indicate a hot spot caused by leaking pipes.
 Acoustic listening devices will pick up even the slightest sounds from dripping faucets or other sources that could indicate potential problems with piping systems throughout the house.
-Pressure testing equipment measures fluctuations within pipe systems to help identify current leaks, or weak points before they become major issues requiring costly repairs down the line.
+Pressure testing equipment measures fluctuations within pipe systems to help identify current leaks, or weak points before they become major issues requiring costly repairs down the line that insurance may not pay for.

 By recognizing the signs of water leaks and utilizing the proper tools, you can quickly identify any potential issues in your home.